Symmetric observations without symmetric causal explanations: Discussion

 While illustrated in this work for the triangle causal structure, an analogous approach can be followed for more complex scenarios.
 One could also follow the same procedure to impose symmetries only in specific parts of the model, in analogy with the approach that is followed to characterize the distributions generated in scenarios where the different sources distribute systems described by different physical theories \cite{wolfe2021,pozas2022}.
-Following this line of research, it would be interesting to characterize more fine-grained symmetries, such as measurement devices that do not distinguish between input ports.
+Following this line of research, it would be interesting to characterize more fine-grained, physically relevant symmetries.
+Two such symmetries are sources that distribute states that are invariant under permutations of the subsystems (in quantum mechanics, examples of these states are the Bell states, or the Greenberger-Horne-Zeilinger and $W$ states for multipartite systems) and measurement devices that do not distinguish between input ports.
+In inflations of loop scenarios (such as the triangle network), the first symmetry is reflected as invariance under mirror symmetry with respect to the symmetric source and the second one as invariance under mirror symmetry with respect to the party that holds the symmetric measurement device.
+For illustration, take a six-partite inflation of the triangle network, where now we do not assume models that are symmetric under permutations of parties.
+If, say, the source between parties $A$ and $B$ distributes symmetric states, then the inflation satisfies $p_\text{inf}(a_1,b_1,c_1,a_2,b_2,c_2)=p_\text{inf}(b_1,a_1,c_2,b_2,a_2,c_1)$, and if the measurement of device $B$ does not distinguish between input ports the inflation satisfies $p_\text{inf}(a_1,b_1,c_1,a_2,b_2,c_2)=p_\text{inf}(c_1,b_1,a_1,c_2,b_2,a_2)$.
+How these symmetries are imposed in more complex causal structures, and whether more symmetries can be imposed in the models, is left to future work.

 \acknowledgments We thank Fernando Parisio and Bastien Chopard for helpful discussions and comments.
-This work is supported by the National Research Foundation, Singapore under its Quantum Engineering Programme (National Quantum-Safe Network, NRF2021-QEP2-04-P01) and the Swiss National Science Foundation (grant numbers 192244 and 224561).
+This work was supported by the National Research Foundation, Singapore under its Quantum Engineering Programme (National Quantum-Safe Network NRF2021-QEP2-04-P01) and the Swiss National Science Foundation (grant numbers 192244 and 224561).
 Computations were performed in part at the University of Geneva using the Baobab HPC service.